 Donna Loft, Director

 Donna is a member of the Mohawks of the Bay of Quinte and holds the Health Program Advisor role at Chiefs of Ontario, that has required her to have a detailed understanding of the many issues facing First Nations in Ontario and across Canada.
-Using this knowledge Donna was a partner in bringing a successful Home & Community Care program to the First Nations of Ontario.
-In addition to this significant experience in the Health Services, Donna has in-depth and practical experience working with Child Welfare Programs on First Nations as Director of Health and Social Services, the development and production of DVD educational tools for Case Management and End of Life practices essential in the face of the ageing population on First Nations and the development of a Chronic Disease Management Summit program.
+Using this knowledge, Donna was a partner in bringing a successful Home & Community Care program to the First Nations of Ontario.
+In addition to her significant experience in the Health Services, Donna has in-depth and practical experience working with Child Welfare Programs within First Nations as Director of Health and Social Services, the development and production of DVD educational tools for Case Management, End of Life practices essential with an aging population on First Nations, and the development of a Chronic Disease Management Summit program.

 Pam Detlor, Director

 Pam is a member of the Mohawks of the Bay of Quinte and formerly served as Deputy Church Warden for the Anglican Parish of Tyendinaga.
-Pam has served on FNTI Board of Directors for the past two years.
+Pam has served on the FNTI Board of Directors for the past three years.

 Mark McEvoy, Director

-Mark holds and Masters of Business Administration (MBA) from the University of Fredericton and is a Chartered Professional Accountant (CPA).
+Mark holds a Masters of Business Administration (MBA) from the University of Fredericton and is a Chartered Professional Accountant (CPA).